 The other column of interest in the Rectisol for packing application is the reabsorber (part of the cold flash regeneration in Figure 1).
-The reabsorber operates at a low pressure (\sim 2 bara) and a high liquid load in some sections.
-The purpose of this column is to enrich the methanol with H2S while releasing a stream of pure CO2 by re-absorbing any H2S released through flashing and stripping in the bottom of the column.
+The reabsorber operates at a low pressure (~2 bara) and a high liquid load in some sections.
+The purpose of this column is to enrich the methanol with $H_2S$ while releasing a stream of pure $CO_2$ by re-absorbing any $H_2S$ released through flashing and stripping in the bottom of the column.
 A reduction in the pressure drop of the reabsorption section yields a reduction in power or utilities consumption, especially refrigerant.
-A 60% reduction in the pressure drop of the reabsorption section would generate annual OpEx savings equivalent to the cost of the column internals.
+A 60% reduction in the pressure drop of the reabsorption section yields.
 The design of the reabsorber is consequently primarily driven by OpEx considerations.
 A packing which generates a low pressure drop per theoretical stage is required to achieve these OpEx savings.